Welcome to SciDataLib’s documentation!¶

 base – @base URL for a JSON-LD file

-Defines the base url for all internal unique identifiers (define though ‘@id’s).
-For consistency, the codes also sets the ‘@id’ field under ‘@graph’ so that all triple subjects are unique and associated with the same graph
+Defines the base url for all internal unique identifiers (defined though @id’ keyword fields).
+For consistency, the code also sets the @id’ field under @graph’ so that all triple subjects are unique and associated with the same graph

 Example: